 Now, the answer lies in the fact that our bodies and the bedding materials produce heat and friction when we sleep on our beds at night.
 This body heat then releases the same harmful chemicals into the air that we inhale and is also absorbed by the skin.
 Hence, it is technically not safe to sleep on polyester.

 Most manufacturers promote polyester blends as safe and risk-free.
-But there is no denying that the health-risks are there.
+But there is no denying that the health risks are there.

-Some people argue that polyester itself is not a carcinogenic.
+Some people argue that polyester itself is not carcinogenic.
 However, most of the polyester used in textiles is polyethylene terephthalate, abbreviated as PET.
 According to studies, 80% to 85% of PET contains a substance called antimony which is a carcinogen.
 It is known to be toxic for the heart, lungs, liver, skin, and can create serious health complications.

 Many people in the industry argue that antimony has no practical harm on the living body as it is locked into the polymer during the chemical production process.
 But during high-temperature dyeing processes, the same antimony is released as a waste product and still ends up in our water and the air around us.

+Research has also confirmed that excessive exposure to polyester fabrics exposes you to health risks as the fabric carries carcinogens.
 So, it is not the best idea to sleep in this material throughout your lifetime and expose yourself to the dangers of polyester.